Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Methodology

-Note that all unknown quantities are treated as random in \pkg{TMB} (with a flat prior assumed if a prior is not provided).
-To retain \pkg{FRK} v1's mixed-model interpretation, we fix the model parameters and fixed effects to their posterior-mode estimates and then treat them as non-random quantities.
+Note that all unknown quantities are treated as random in \pkg{TMB}.
+To retain \pkg{FRK}~v1's mixed-model interpretation, we fix the model parameters and fixed effects to their posterior-mode estimates and then treat them as non-random quantities.